Postpartum Depression (cont.)

 - nortriptyline (Pamelor).

-Approximately two-thirds of people who take antidepressant medications get better.
-It may take anywhere from one to six weeks of taking medication at its effective dose to start feeling better.
-It is, therefore, important not to give up taking the medication because benefits are not felt right away.
-The MAOIs are not used as often since the introduction of the SSRIs.
-Because of interactions with some antidepression medications and specific foods, the MAOIs may not be taken with many other types of medication, and some types of foods that are high in tyramine (like aged cheeses, wines, and cured meats) must be avoided as well.
+About two-thirds of people who take antidepressant medications improve.
+It may take anywhere from one to six weeks of taking medication at its effective dose to notice mood improvement.
+It is, therefore, important not to stop taking the medication because benefits may not be seen immediately.
+The MAOIs are not often used since the introduction of the SSRIs.
+Because of the possibility of interactions, the MAOIs may not be taken with many other types of medication, and some types of foods that are high in tyramine (like aged cheeses, wines, and cured meats) must be avoided as well.
 Examples of MAOIs include phenelzine (Nardil) and tranylcypromine (Parnate).
 Atypical neuroleptic medications are often prescribed in addition to a mood-stabilizer medication in people with postpartum psychosis.
 Examples of atypical neuroleptics include

 - aripiprazole (Abilify),